Camarines Norte State College: Campuses

 The Camarines Norte National High School, now Main Campus, has an area of 8.4213 hectares, including the Eco Athletic Field.
-It houses the administration, College of Education, College of Administration, Graduate School, College of Arts and Sciences, Information Technology Center, College of Engineering and Industrial Technology Extension and the Main Library.
+It houses the College of Arts and Sciences, College of Business and Public Administration, College of Engineering, College of Computing and Information Sciences, and several administrative offices.

 The Abaño Pilot Elementary School, now Abaño Campus, has an area of 0.8684 hectares.
 It was established in 1953 and was designated the pilot school of the Division of Camarines Norte in 1959 and later became a regional pilot school by virtue of its good performance in the field of elementary education.
 Philanthropist Dr. Jose Abaño donated the lot.
 It houses the Secondary and Elementary Laboratory Schools of the College of Education and the CNSC Training Center.

 The Camarines Norte National Agricultural School (CNNAS), located at Talobatib, Labo, Camarines Norte, was created under Republic Act No. 1946, on June 22, 1957.
 It is now the site of the College of Agriculture and Natural Resources, Talobatib Campus.
 It has a land area of 44.43 hectares with a 1,000-hectare forest reserve in Malabtog, Labo, Camarines Norte.

-The former Camarines Norte School of Arts and Trade, now the College of Engineering and Industrial Technology located in the town proper of Jose Panganiban, Camarines Norte was organized during the early 1970s to develop manpower skills and to produce highly trained professionals in the fields of arts and trades.
+The former Camarines Norte School of Arts and Trade, now the College of Trades and Technology located in the town proper of Jose Panganiban, Camarines Norte was organized during the early 1970s to develop manpower skills and to produce highly trained professionals in the fields of arts and trades.
 It has a land area of 8.8960 hectares.

 The Institute of Fisheries and Marine Sciences, Mercedes Campus, is located in Barangay San Roque of the Municipality of Mercedes.
 The sprawling 11.0-hectare area showcases the aquaculture project, which would enhance the income generating potential of the State College.
-The Campus was formerly known as the Mercedes School of Fisheries which was established during the Martial Law period by virtue of Presidential Decree No. 1050 series of 1977.
+The campus was formerly known as the Mercedes School of Fisheries which was established during the Martial Law period by virtue of Presidential Decree No. 1050 series of 1977.